Glycogen storage disease type II: Cause

 The gene spans approximately 20 kb and contains 20 exons with the first exon being noncoding.
 The coding sequence of the putative catalytic site domain is interrupted in the middle by an intron of 101 bp.
 The promoter has features characteristic of a housekeeping gene.
 The GC content is high (80%) and distinct TATA and CCAAT motifs are lacking.

 Most cases appear to be due to three mutations.
 A transversion (T → G) mutation is the most common among adults with this disorder.
 This mutation interrupts a site of RNA splicing.

 The gene encodes a protein—acid alpha-glucosidase (EC 3.2.1.20)—which is a lysosomal hydrolase.
 The protein is an enzyme that normally degrades the alpha -1,4 and alpha -1,6 linkages in glycogen, maltose and isomaltose and is required for the degradation of 1–3% of cellular glycogen.
 The deficiency of this enzyme results in the accumulation of structurally normal glycogen in lysosomes and cytoplasm in affected individuals.
-Excessive glycogen storage within lysosomes may interrupt normal functioning of other organelles and lead to cellular injury.
+Excessive glycogen storage within lysosomes may interrupt the normal functioning of other organelles and lead to cellular injury.

 A putative homologue—acid alpha-glucosidase-related gene 1—has been identified in the nematode Caenorhabditis elegans.

 Diagnosis

 In the early-onset form, an infant will present with poor feeding causing failure to thrive, or with difficulty breathing.
-The usual initial investigations include chest X ray, electrocardiogram and echocardiography.
-Typical findings are those of an enlarged heart with non specific conduction defects.
+The usual initial investigations include chest X-ray, electrocardiogram, and echocardiography.
+Typical findings are those of an enlarged heart with non-specific conduction defects.
 Biochemical investigations include serum creatine kinase (typically increased 10 fold) with lesser elevations of the serum aldolase, aspartate transaminase, alanine transaminase and lactic dehydrogenase.
-Diagnosis is made by estimating the acid alpha glucosidase activity in either skin biopsy (fibroblasts), muscle biopsy (muscle cells) or in white blood cells.
+Diagnosis is made by estimating the acid alpha-glucosidase activity in either skin biopsy (fibroblasts), muscle biopsy (muscle cells), or white blood cells.
 The choice of sample depends on the facilities available at the diagnostic laboratory.

 In the late-onset form, an adult will present with gradually progressive arm and leg weakness, with worsening respiratory function.
 Electromyography may be used initially to distinguish Pompe from other causes of limb weakness.
 The findings on biochemical tests are similar to those of the infantile form, with the caveat that the creatine kinase may be normal in some cases.
 The diagnosis is by estimation of the enzyme activity in a suitable sample.

 On May 17, 2013, the Secretary's Discretionary Advisory Committee on Heritable Diseases in Newborns and Children (DACHDNC) approved a recommendation to the Secretary of Health and Human Services to add Pompe to the Recommended Uniform Screening Panel (RUSP).
 The HHS secretary must first approve the recommendation before the disease is formally added to the panel.